Debugging with PHP Exception Breakpoints

 To get more information on PHP errors, add a watch for the

-error_get_last()function, see Adding, Editing and Removing Watches.
+error_get_last()function, see Use watches.
 Then the details of errors will be displayed in the Watches pane: